Anthony Tata: Conspiratorial and inflammatory comments

-Trump administration
+First Trump administration

 In spring 2020, Tata joined the Pentagon as a senior advisor to Defense Secretary Mark Esper.

-Nomination for Under Secretary of Defense for Policy

 On April 24, 2020, Trump announced his intent to nominate Tata to be the next Under Secretary of Defense for Policy, replacing John Rood, who resigned from the position in February 2020.
 On June 11, 2020, Trump formally nominated Tata for the position, which is the third-highest ranking position in the Defense Department.

 Upon his nomination, Tata's past conspiratorial and inflammatory comments in Twitter posts, radio interviews, and other statements led to opposition to the appointment.
 After the nomination was made, 51 minority, LGBT, faith, disability and employee groups (including the NAACP and American Federation of Teachers) sent an open letter to senators opposing Tata's confirmation, calling him "patently unfit" for the post due to his comments and criticizing Tata's record as superintendent of the Wake County, North Carolina school system.
 Democrats, included Senate Armed Services Services committee ranking member Jack Reed of Rhode Island, strongly opposed Tata's nomination, citing his past comments.
 A number of Republicans also expressed concerns or ambivalence about the nomination, although the Republican chair of the Senate Armed Services Services, James M. Inhofe, expressed support for Tata, and Trump pressed the committee to move forward with a hearing on his nomination.
 In June 2020, Tata sent a letter to senators apologizing for his past remarks, saying the comments "while grievous, are not indicative of who I am."
 Several former generals, including Joseph Votel and Tony Thomas, withdrew their support for Tata after learning of his offensive comments.
 Retired generals Clarence K.K.
 Chinn and Dana J.H.
 Pittard supported Tata's confirmation, saying that Tata's past remarks were "ill-considered" but that Tata had a record of supporting "racial, ethnic and religious equality" in his military and civilian service.